mru00/crane_gps_watch/README.md

 * [Latitude](http://latitude.com.hk/product.asp)
 * [Pyle Gps watch](http://www.pyleaudio.com/sku/PSWGP405BK/GPS-Watch-w-Coded-Heart-Rate-Transmission,-Navigation,-Speed,-Distance,-Workout-Memory,-Compass,--PC-link--(Black-Color))

+The TCX format is used instead the popular GPX format, for the following reason:
+The GPS watch is able to record workouts where only heartrate is available, no GPS.
+It is not valid to create GPS records without coordinates.
+In TCX, this is possible.

 Please note that I (the developer) am not affiliated with any of the manufacturers listed.
 The protocol is implemented completely clean-room only by observing the behaviour of the watch, without any attempts to